 (2) The wheels are retracted (where applicable); and

-[(3) Each occupant and each item of mass inside the cabin that could injure an occupant is restrained when subjected to the following ultimate inertial load factors relative to the surrounding structure:
+[(3) Each occupant and each item of mass inside the cabin that could injure an occupant is restrained when subjected to the

 (i) Upward--4g.